frank3stein/Reactborn/README.md

 ## Performance

-I have tested the site using the new web.dev/measure initiative started by Google in order to improve the web.
+I have tested the site using the new web.dev/measure initiative started by Google.

 ![Lighthouse Metrics](./lighthouse.png)